mcjazzyfunky/js-surface/README.md

   This is handled differently in jsSurface:<br>
-  If there are one ore more children then ```props.children``` will always be an array in jsSurface and all contained arrays and other iterable objects will be flattened immediately by `createElement`.
+  If there are one ore more children then ```props.children``` will always be an array in jsSurface and all contained arrays and other iterable objects will be flattened immediately by `createElement` (similar as it's done by the famous Preact library).

 * Reacts provides the possibility for a sophisticated validation of the components' properties, which is great.